 The Syriac Heritage Museum, in the Christian suburb to the north called Ainkawa, is worth a visit, even if you’re not normally a museum-goer.
 They have a good collection of folk art and artifacts, as well as an extended collection of pictures and personal objects.

-Most impressive was a diorama that was created by hand by the museum's director.
+Most impressive was a diorama that the Museum Director created by hand.
 It is a fantastic model of Ainkawa from only decades ago, before the suburb was modernized.

 Dohuk’s citizens are mostly Kurdish, with a smaller population of Assyrian Christians.
 The population fluctuates greatly depending on violence in the region (1.4 million in 2015).
 However, since the liberation of Mosul and removal of ISIS in June 2017, many refugees have been moving home to neighboring Nineveh Governorate.

-History lovers that we are, Karwan brought us to Khanis, to see some Assyrian carvings dating from the time of Sennacherib (704- 681 BC).
+History lovers that we are, Karwan brought us to Khanis.
+We wanted to see some Assyrian carvings dating from the time of Sennacherib (704- 681 BC).